Charles Gordon Parkin

 Particular About Hyphens

-I recall grandad being very particular about whether Kirkby in Ashfield had hyphens or not but I could not remember which way round it was!
+I recall grandad being very particular about whether Kirkby in Ashfield had hyphens or not, However, I cannot remember which way round it was!
 Both forms seem to be used.
-In his 1955 and 1956 diary, when he refers to the formal name change from East Kirkby to Kirkby in Ashfield, he uses it unhyphenated.
-So, this is the format I have tended to use when spelling out Kirkby in Ashfield in full, except where quoting someone who has used it hyphenated.
-But, I have often just referred to Kirkby in line with local usage.
+In his 1955 and 1956 diary, he refers to the formal name change from East Kirkby to Kirkby in Ashfield.
+There, he spells Kirkby in Ashfield without hyphens.
+So, this is the format I have tended to use when spelling out Kirkby in Ashfield in full.
+However, there are some exceptions, for example, when quoting someone else.
+But, I have mostly just referred to Kirkby in line with local usage.

 Known by His Middle Name